What is a Help to Buy Isa?

 You can withdraw money if you need to, but your deposit allowance won't change.
 This means that if you contribute £200 at the start of the month and then withdraw it (or some of it), you won't be able to pay anything else in until the next calendar month.

-Separately from the government contributions, cash in a Help to Buy Isa will earn interest from the bank in the same way as it would in any other Isa.
+As well as the government contribution, cash in a Help to Buy Isa will earn interest from the bank in the same way as it would in any other Isa.

 This interest will count towards the balance the government bonus is based on.